Skip to content

 • sub-001_T1w.nii is the original T1-weighted image;

-Moreover, the terms defined in this specification to describe provenance are based on the W3C Prov standard.
-They can be resolved to IRIs using the JSON-LD context file provenance-context.json provided with this specification.
+The terms defined in this specification to describe provenance are based on the RDF, the RDF Schema, JSON-LD, and W3C PROV.
+The corresponding IRIs are described in the JSON-LD context file provenance-context.json provided with this specification.

 Minimal examples